Memphis Wings

 The Memphis Wings were a professional ice hockey team in Memphis, Tennessee.
-They played from 1964–67 in the Central Professional Hockey League.
+They played from 1964 to 1967 in the Central Professional Hockey League.
 As their name suggested, they were a farm team of the NHL's Detroit Red Wings.

 History

 The Red Wings' farm team was originally (in 1963–64) in Indianapolis.
 An arena explosion in November moved the team to become the Cincinnati Wings.
 The following season, the team moved into Memphis.

 The Wings missed the playoffs in their first two years.
 In 1966–67, they made it into the semi-final, which they lost in seven games to the Omaha Knights.
 Attendance in the first year was over 130,000, or over 3,700 a game.
 In 1966–67, the attendance was about 71,000, or just over 2,000 a game.

 In 1967 the team moved to become the Fort Worth Wings.
 The team was replaced by the Memphis South Stars.